brootware/brootware.github.io/_tabs/about.md

 ## What's this blog about?

-> [!
-TIP]
 > I have started a new blog documenting all the steps for having a small homelab in Singapore!
-> Check it out at https://greatsghomelab.github.io/
+Check it out at https://greatsghomelab.github.io/
+{: .prompt-tip }

 Welcome!
 This is a personal blog to share my CTF writeups, Security Engineering/Cyber Defense (Blue Team) Techniques, other side projects and research.
 You may find me on various CTF sites or social media platforms as **brootware** or **rootware**